-When you are looking to set up your IT infrastructure, especially for hosting your applications or your website, you will have to make a choice about whether you want to have a dedicated server or just a shared space on a server or a virtual machine.
+When you are looking to set up your IT infrastructure, especially for hosting your applications or your website, you will have to make a choice about whether you want to have a bare metal server or dedicated server or just a shared space on a server or a virtual machine.

 But which one is actually better for you?
 It will be difficult to generalize the workings of servers into good or bad and would be challenging to think about the nitty-gritty as each would have its own advantages and disadvantages.

 However, there are a few elements that could be taken into account while comparing the two.